 The 85th Texas Legislature passed House Bill (HB) 22, establishing three domains for measuring the academic performance of districts and campuses: Student Achievement, School Progress, and Closing the Gaps.
-Starting with the 2018-19 school year, districts will receive a rating of A, B, C, D, or F for overall performance, as well as for the performance in each domain.
+Districts will receive a rating of A, B, C, D, or F for overall performance, as well as for the performance in each domain.
 The District received an overall rating of B.